barnhill/SaveStateObserver/README.md

              LongArray = 44.81 KB

 ## Notification
 Consumers can register for detection events.
-To do so create a work request by extending OversizeBundleWorker.
+Start by registering this on application start in debug only code to receive notifications and perform the action intended such as logging analytic events, or reporting a bug.

     Example:

-        class AppOversizeBundleWorker(
-            context: Context,
-            workerParams: WorkerParameters
-        ) : OversizeBundleWorker(context, workerParams) {
-            override fun doWork(stringifyBundle: String?) {
-                Log.e(
-                    "AppBundleWorker",
-                    "OVERSIZE BUNDLE DETECTED: $stringifyBundle"
-                )
-            }
-        }

-Then register this on application start in debug only code to receive notifications and perform the action intended such as logging analytic events, or reporting a bug.

-    Example:

-        uuid = OversizeBundleRegistrar.register(
+        uuid = OversizeBundleRegistrar.register { stringifyBundle ->
-            OneTimeWorkRequest.Builder(AppOversizeBundleWorker::class.java)
-                .setConstraints(
-                    Constraints.Builder()
-                        .setRequiredNetworkType(NetworkType.CONNECTED)
-                        .build()
-                )
-        )
+            // Action to perform when oversize bundle is detected }

 Make sure to unregister when you no longer want to trigger the work to be done: